merlinlikethewizard/GameAlgorithms/README.md

 the most useful for me, but I'm sure it would work otherwise.

 ## Gilbert Johnson Keerthi
-This is wicked awesome narrowphase algorithm for determining if two convex objects are overlapping.
+This is a wicked awesome narrowphase algorithm for determining if two convex objects are overlapping.
 It uses mathematical wizardry called the minkowski sum to join objects in a way where the resulting shape only overlaps the origin if the shapes are overlapping.
 I learned about it from Casey Muratori and his video [here](https://caseymuratori.com/blog_0003).
 My implementation again uses integers instead of floats, and is unlike the ones I've heard of in that it excludes objects that are touching but not overlapping.